variia/openwrt-config/README.rst

  * It is assumed that ``radio0`` is 5Ghz and ``radio1`` is 2.4Ghz on your network.

+ * *CleanBrowsing Family Filter* does the most out of the box, hence it is the default.

- * By default, this DNS is wide open hence you need an OpenDNS account, to be able to customise what the DNS filters.
+ * By default, the *OpenDNS Home Internet Security* is wide open, hence you need an OpenDNS account to be able to customise what the DNS filters.
+DO NOT use this default unless you plan to manually manage DNS filtering.

- * Once you have an account, you can create networks like IPs, subnets, etc. and setup what categories are allowed or blocked for each network.
+ * Once you have an OpenDNS account, you can create networks like IPs, subnets, etc. and setup what categories are allowed or blocked for each network.
 You can have multiple networks for a single account like HOME, OFFICE, etc.